China prepares for return of lunar probe with moon samples

 State broadcaster CCTV showed four military helicopters standing by Wednesday morning at a base on the snow-covered grasslands.
 Crews in vehicles on the ground will also seek to hone in on signals.
 While sprawling in size, the area is relatively familiar because of its use as a landing site for China’s Shenzhou crewed spaceships.

-Chang'e 5 set down on the moon on Dec.
-1 and collected about 2 kilograms (4.4 pounds) of samples by scooping them from the surface, and by drilling 2 meters (about 6 feet) into the moon’s crust.
+Chang’e 5 set down on the moon on Dec.
+1 and collected about 4.4 pounds of samples by scooping them from the surface, and by drilling about 6 feet into the moon’s crust.
 The samples were deposited in a sealed container that was carried back to the return module by an ascent vehicle.

 Flying a Chinese flag, the lander ceased functioning soon after it was used as a launching pad for the ascender, which was ejected from the orbiter after transferring the samples and came to rest on the moon’s surface.